Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Press the Attack  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/PressTheAttack.png" Align=left width=20% height=20%>

 Whenever you attack a creature with a single target attack, they gain a stack of pressure that lasts until the creature dies or you target another creature with a single target damaging effect.
-Whenever a creature gains three stacks of pressure, they take 2d6 force damage and all attacks against them gains a boon until a new creature gains a stack of pressure.
+Once per combat when a creature gains three stacks of pressure, they take 2d6 force damage and all attacks against them gains a boon until a new creature gains a stack of pressure.

 The damage increases by 1d6 at level 5, 9, 13 and 17.